nvohra0016/nvohra0016.github.io/_pages/about.md

 ---
 ## About me:

-I am a fourth year PhD candidate at the Oregon State University Mathematics department.
-My research primarily involves analysis of multiphase fluid flow through porous media coupled with mechanical deformation.
+I am Naren Vohra and I am a fourth year PhD candidate at the Oregon State University Mathematics department.
+I am interested in applied and computational mathematics, particularly to model fluid flow and mechanical deformation.
+Currently, I am studying the thermo-hydro-mechanical coupling that governs the dynamics of permafrost thaw.